 Impact on Real Estate Investors

-There are three main components of Biden’s tax plan to unpack that may affect investors:
+There are four main components of Biden’s tax plan to unpack that may affect investors:

-Elimination Of 1031 Exchange.
+Potential Elimination or Modification Of 1031 Exchange.
 If the new tax proposal eliminates the 1031 exchange, investors may lose the ability to fully defer taxes at the time of sale.
 It is unclear at this junction if a full or partial deferral is under consideration.

 Elimination Of Step-Up In Basis.
 Also up for review is to eliminate the step-up in basis at death tax benefit.
 The step-up in basis allows an investor to pass property to their heirs at the fair market value (at the time of death) rather than at the original purchase price.